splunk-soar-connectors/microsoftteams/manual_readme_content.md

 [comment]: # "either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "and limitations under the License."
 [comment]: # ""
+## Playbook Backward Compatibility

+- The existing action 'send message' has been renamed to 'send channel message.'
+Hence, it is requested the end-user to please update their existing playbooks by  modifying the action name accordingly.

+     - Update the 'send message' action name to 'send channel message'.

 ## Note

 -   For an admin user, you can run the test connectivity directly.